Now hiring: Development Manager

 - Deep commitment to New Era’s mission and an interest in tackling the issues facing our generation, including economic and racial justice, climate change, and reproductive justice.

-Please email your resume and cover letter as a single PDF attachment (all of those documents in one single PDF) to devhiring@Neweracolorado.org, to the attention of Ainsley Tucker, Development Director.
+Use this Google Form to submit your application materials.
 In your cover letter, please describe why you want to do this job in particular at New Era, and how you found out about the position.
-This position will be open until filled and will be removed from our website once it is filled (if the posting is still up, you can and should still apply!)
+This position will be open until filled and will be removed from our website once it is filled (if the posting is still up, you can and should still apply!).
 No phone calls please.